 But Calvin Garvie did neither.
 He chose instead to do what attorneys have being telling their clients to do for decades when there is a question they don’t want to answer: That’s just blame it on faulty memory.

-CBS Television, the Houston Chronicle and Texas Monthly, all knew about Garvie’s testimony in Federal Court, because I personally told each of them when they initially interviewed me; and I even provided the latter two with copies of the court transcript of Garvie’s testimony.
+CBS Television, the Houston Chronicle and Texas Monthly, all knew about Garvie’s deposition, because I personally told each of them when they initially interviewed me; and I even provided the latter two with copies of the transcript of Garvie’s testimony.

 But they buried the truth beneath the rubble and created their own version of what they wanted you to believe happened.
 Never once since that hearing nine years ago have any of the three ever mentioned Garvie’s ‘inability’ to recall what he’d been told about Carter’s statement.
 It’s always been “Garvie said Sebesta didn’t tell him.”
 Plagiarism by other media outlets has also played a significant role in perpetuating the fabrication.